mateodelnorte/node_hands_on-unit_testing/README.md

 - Learn what MockRequire is
 - Learn how to get MockRequire
 - Learn how to use MockRequire with Mocha
+- Learn how to make it all easier with... make

 What is Mocha?
 --------------